Mayan Smith-Gobat climbs The Salathé Wall on El Capitan

 After a series of failed attempts she teamed up recently with none-other than Sean Villanueva and finally sent the historic line.
 Smith-Gobat chose to climb via the Monster Off width and the Huber Boulder pitch which is now slightly harder than before due to a hold breaking off the crux.
 Villanueva seconded every pitch free and led the crux pitches through the headwall the following day.

-The Salathé Wall is named after American rock climbing pioneer John Salathé and celebrates its 50th anniversary this year after Royal Robbins, Chris Pratt and Tom Frost established the route in September 1961.
-It was the first big wall to be freed on El Capitan at the hands of Paul Piana and Todd Skinner during a nine-day period in 1998.
-Smith-Gobat described the line as "one of the most amazing climbs!" adding "The strikingly steep, flaring crack on the crazily exposed headwall captured my imagination It is beautiful and brutally unforgiving."
+The Salathé Wall is named after American rock climbing pioneer John Salathé and celebrates its 50th anniversary this year after Royal Robbins, Chuck Pratt and Tom Frost established the route in September 1961.
+It was the first big wall to be freed on El Capitan at the hands of Paul Piana and Todd Skinner during a nine-day period in 1988.
+Smith-Gobat described the line as "one of the most amazing climbs!" adding "The strikingly steep, flaring crack on the crazily exposed headwall captured my imagination… It is beautiful and brutally unforgiving."

 The Salathé Wall